aditya-kumar-patraan1/Code-Doodle-Editor/README.md

 ## Acknowledgments
 - Google Generative AI for the Gemini API
 - Flutter team for the amazing framework
-- Made with ❤️ by Aditya Kumar Rajput
+- Made with ❤️ by Aditya Kumar Rajput and Harsh Gupta